Skip to main content

 But trains also pose an interesting question symbolically in that they connote progress and industry.
 The invention of the train allowed huge numbers of people to cross great distances in record time, which fundamentally changed the way that we think about time and distance.
 Trains are even linked to the advent of the technology of film itself.
 One of the earliest films screened for the masses was the 1895 Lumiere Brothers production, The Arrival of a Train at La Ciotat Stationa fifty second movie filming the arrival of a passenger train.
 Trains heralded an age of technological prosperity--they literally carried humans into the age of technological dominance.

 This is focalized through Seok-woo’s relationship with his daughter.
 He has taken her for granted for all her life, or at least the last several years, and when the zombies start a-chomping, he is forced to confront how his business mindset is in conflict with the heart he needs to keep his daughter safe.
-He can't truly protect the thing that is most precious to him as long he holds on to his selfish mindset, and having him work through this character flaw aboard this symbol of industrial might sends a strong message.
+He can't truly protect the thing that is most precious to him as long he holds on to his selfish mindset, and having him work through this character flaw aboard this symbol of industrial might can be a suitable vehicle for that.

 I’m reminded of a similar shot in Butch Cassidy and the Sundance Kid.
 There's a scene where a train enters the scene carrying the lawmen tasked with capturing our heroes.
 The enigmatic lawmen spring forth from the train car, and it carries that same suggestion.
 In that film, the train symbolizes the industrial and societal progress that is eventually going to run Butch and Sundance out of the wild west, and so the audience draws a natural link between the two.
 I think there’s a parallel to be drawn between the train “giving birth” to the lawmen in that film and the train “giving birth” to the zombies in this film.

-This ties into one of the central themes of the story—the way that corporate culture and technological advances have sapped us of our humanity, turning us into mindless predators out to turn more people into mindless predators.
-This question of human goodness is even more pointed than the film’s comment on technology.
+And that is ultimately this film in a nutshell: an exposé on how corporate culture and technological advances have sapped us of our humanity, turning us into mindless predators out to turn more people into mindless predators.

 Horror Films and Kindness